January 14th is the birthday of one of my heroes.

 - Social stigma: there is a lot of shame tied to bed bugs.
 Patients traumatized by bed bugs are afraid to tell anyone about it in fear of how they might react.
 Mental health professionals report struggling with how best to deal with those patients coming to their clinics who might be carrying bed bugs with them.
 They want to help in a sympathetic way but are concerned about bed bug infestations spreading to their own offices and homes.
 How do you handle the situation with compassion if you are required to visit your patient’s bed bug infested home?

-For any non-business folks who are reading this and considering if you can rid your home of bed bugs using our equipment and without any help from anyone else here are the top questions and answers that will hopefully help with your decision.
+For any non-business folks who are reading this and considering if you can rid your home of bed bugs using our equipment and without any help from anyone else here are the top questions and answers that will hopefully help you make the best decision for your situation.

 Q: Does heat always kill bed bugs?